zachcoleman/maturin-demo/README.md

 <img src="./assets/crates.png">

-These crates will allow us to interact with numpy arrays and/or copy them into Rust equivalents.
+These crates will allow us to interact with numpy arrays and/or interact with them in Rust equivalents.

 ### Creating an equivalent `sum`